allegro/allegro.tech/_posts/2015-02-26-digging-into-the-system.md

 Most of the programs rely on system resources heavily (thus doing a lot of system calls) and the number of events sysdig is able to capture is overwhelming - reading it line by line would be cumbersome task.

-Here comes great usability of sysdig: it's filtering capabilities.
+Here comes great usability of sysdig: its filtering capabilities.
 Sysdig allows you to filter on fields using number of comparison operators: ```=, !=, <, <=, >, >=, contains``` and logical ones: ```and, or, not```.

 If you wonder what fields are associated with each generic event you should definitely run ```sysdig -l``` and for the list of event types and their arguments (*evt.args*) ```sysdig -L```.

-Having this knowledge let's try something simple and find out if someone has tried to connect to our sshd (we will filter event using process name, event type and event direction over previously collected trace file):
+Having this knowledge let’s try something simple and find out if someone has tried to connect to our sshd (we will filter event using process name, event type and event direction over previously collected trace file):

 ```